ruby/www.ruby-lang.org/en/installation/index.md

 lang: en
 ---

-You can use some tools to install Ruby.
+You can use several tools to install Ruby.
-This page describes about using major package management systems and third-party tools for managing and installing Ruby.
+This page describes how to use major package management systems and third-party tools for managing and installing Ruby and how to build Ruby from source.
 {: .summary}

-## Choose installation method for your system
+## Choose Your Installation Method

-The following list is available installation methods.
+The following overview lists available installation methods for each of the major platforms.
-Choose your comfortable way.
+Choose the way that is the most comfortable for you.

 * OS X